LDP contenders put China in crosshairs in bid to win votes

 “China-Japan relations under the Suga administration this year have been terrible, slipping all the way to a deep gulf from the evaluation of getting ‘back on a normal track’ in 2018,” the nationalist Global Times tabloid said in an editorial earlier this month.
 “No matter who becomes new president of the LDP and takes over as prime minister, a big U-turn in China-Japan relations is considered unrealistic.
 This is because the atmosphere about China in Japan is becoming increasingly unfriendly.”

-Under Suga and Abe, Tokyo has been uncharacteristically outspoken over China’s assertiveness near Taiwan and the Senkaku Islands, as well as its crackdown in Hong Kong and its alleged rights abuses in Xinjiang.
+Under Suga and Abe, Tokyo has been uncharacteristically outspoken over China’s assertiveness near Taiwan and the Senkakus, as well as its crackdown in Hong Kong and its alleged rights abuses in Xinjiang.

 These stances have been a marked departure from the days when Japan and China sought to create a “new era” for bilateral ties after years of rancorous relations.